AndyShiue/Ende-readme/README.md

 As some people suggested, I provide a brief overview here.

 The core feature of Ende is **modes**.
+I found some similarities between the languages I love and abstract over those concepts with modes and extend it to the maximum and much of the following content will be center on it.
 Modes are ways to pass arguments to functions.
 In current programming languages, the boundary between phases, which mean compile time and runtime, are either not mixed well or too blurry.
 The former includes more conservative languages like Java or Go.